 b) When an administration determines it has a need for additional allocation of a MID, because it has exhausted more than 80% of its allocated MID resource, it should communicate a written formal application to the Director, Radiocommunication Bureau to request allocation of an additional MID.

-Section 3 Devices using a freeform number identity
+Section 3 Devices using a freeform maritime identity

-The entity responsible for assigning the two digit manufacturer IDs (X4X5 = 01 to 99), which are used to form the maritime freeform number identities for the devices listed in Section 2 of Annex 2, should employ the following measures to effectively manage this limited identity resource:
+The entity responsible for assigning the two digit manufacturer IDs (X4X5 = 01 to 99), and the supplementary manufacturer ID suffix (M6), which are used to form the maritime freeform number identities for the devices listed in Section 2 of Annex 2, should employ the following measures to effectively manage this limited identity resource:

 a) not to assign more than one ID to a manufacturer;

-b) to take all possible measures to ensure that unused manufacturer IDs are returned to the responsible entity and reassigned as appropriate;
+b) to take all possible measures to ensure that unused manufacturer IDs and suffixes are returned to the responsible entity and reassigned as appropriate;

-c) to provide the relevant ITU-R Working Party with regular updates, on an annual basis, concerning the use of manufacturer IDs and the remaining numbers of unused manufacturer IDs;
+c) to provide the relevant ITU-R Working Party with regular updates, on an annual basis, concerning the use of manufacturer IDs, the use of suffixes of each manufacture ID, the remaining numbers of unused manufacturer IDs and the remaining numbers of unused suffixes of each manufacture ID;

-d) to immediately notify the Radiocommunication Bureau of any change in the assignments of manufacturer IDs for publication at the ITU MARS web page.
+d) to immediately notify the Radiocommunication Bureau of any change in the assignments of manufacturer IDs and suffixes of each manufacture ID for publication on the ITU MARS web page.

 _________________